mdn/content/files/en-us/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

     The other main features in the manifest.json file are the definition of:

     - **a background script**, which starts running as soon as the extension is loaded.
-    - **a “page action”**, which defines an icon to be added to the browser's address bar.
+    - **a "page action"**, which defines an icon to be added to the browser's address bar.

 - background.js

-  - : On startup, [`background.js`](https://github.com/mdn/webextensions-examples/blob/master/apply-css/background.js) sets some constants to define the CSS to be applied, titles for the “page action”, and a list of protocols the extension will work in:
+  - : On startup, [`background.js`](https://github.com/mdn/webextensions-examples/blob/master/apply-css/background.js) sets some constants to define the CSS to be applied, titles for the "page action", and a list of protocols the extension will work in:

     ```js
     const CSS = "body { border: 20px solid red; }";